dubtcs/nECS/README.md

 ## Setup

-Visual Studio 2022 is recommended, as that's the IDE I use to make it in.
+Visual Studio 2022 is recommended, as that's the IDE I used to make it in.
 Premake is used to generate project files.

 1. Download the repository with `git clone https://github.com/dubtcs/nECS.git`